Welcome to our world-famous Middle Earth

 - An exciting itinerary will be customised to suit you - let us help plan and perfect your dream vacation

-- We offer self-drive trips, we arrange all your accommodations, activities, attractions (you select) we book your rental car (fun, freedom, independence, flexibility) or perhaps you prefer a private driver trip (fully guided)
+- We offer self-drive trips, we arrange all your accommodations, activities, attractions (you select) we book your rental car (fun, freedom, independence, flexibility) or perhaps you prefer a private driver trip (fully guided) or, escorted coach tour (daily commentary).

 - Either way, you will have an awesome time exploring your beloved world-famous - Lord of the Rings and Hobbiton trilogies with Real New Zealand Tours -